NEW YORK (MainStreet) This isn't your father's pension plan or 401(k), for that matter.

 The financial health of millions of Americans could rely on becoming more financially literate; 88 million rely on a defined-benefit retirement plan, according to the American Benefits Council, of which there are 638,390 active in U.S. companies today; 513,000 of those are 401(k)s.

-Financial risk is an important topic for workers, as 47% of plan participants surveyed said they have taken a risk tolerance test to assess their own ability to save and invest money, while 36% rebalanced their retirement plans last year a sure sign they're taking direct ownership of their retirement plans.
+Financial risk is an important topic for workers, as 47% of plan participants surveyed said they have taken a risk tolerance test to assess their own ability to save and invest money, while 36% rebalanced their retirement plans last year a sure sign they're taking direct ownership of their retirement plans."Society as a whole is beginning to put more emphasis on financial security and financial education," says Liz Davidson, chief executive at Financial Finesse.
+"We're seeing more and more providers of these types of services come into the marketplace, and the number of employers implementing workplace financial wellness programs is rising significantly."
+The fact that employees are demanding more of these programs is the result of a "financial awakening" on the part of workers, who are taking matters into their own hands with 401(k) plans, she adds.

 Whether employers are engaged is unclear.
 Financial Finesse cites separate studies from AON/Hewitt showing companies are eager to help their employees learn about savings and investing, but only about a third have implemented financial training/studies programs for their staffers.